voortwis/pe-sqlite-for-rxdb/README.md

 This package is not written by, approved by or affiliated with Daniel Meyer or the RxDB team.
 Please do not contact RxDB for help with this software.

+## Usage

+Because vite (or rollup) does not play nicely with `better-sqlite3`, please include `better-sqlite3` as a dependency or devDependency in any project that uses pe-sqlite-for-rxdb.

 ## License

 This program is free software: you can redistribute it and/or modify it under